awsdocs/amazon-sagemaker-developer-guide/doc_source/notebooks-create-notebook.md

 ## Use the File Menu to Create a New Notebook<a name="notebooks-create-notebook-file-menu"></a>

- When you create a new notebook from the File menu, you will be asked to choose a kernel from a dropdown first, before your notebook is created\.
+ When you create a new notebook from the File menu, you will be asked to choose a kernel from a menu first, before your notebook is created\.

 ## Use the Launcher to Create a New Notebook<a name="notebooks-create-notebook-launcher"></a>